Surgery As Primary Mesothelioma Treatment

 - Travel and hotel (if being treated outside of your area)

-However, because most people were exposed to asbestos (the cause of mesothelioma) due to negligence, anyone diagnosed with mesothelioma is likely eligible for financial compensation.
+However, because most people were exposed to asbestos (the cause of mesothelioma) due to negligence, anyone diagnosed with the disease is likely eligible for financial compensation.
 This compensation can significantly offset the cost of treatment and may even cover it entirely.
-Speak with a lawyer today to learn about legal and financial assistance for mesothelioma treatment.
+Speak with a lawyer today to learn about legal and financial assistance for treatment.